nxt-insurance/nxt_http_client/README.md

       headers: { API_KEY: '1993' },
       followlocation: true
     )
+    config.json_request = true
+    config.json_response = true
   end
 end

-client.get('200')
+client.get('/data')
+client.post('/data', body: { some: 'content'})
 ```

 ### configure

 Register your default request options on the class level.
-Available options are `request_options` that are passed
+Available options are:
-directly to the underlying Typhoeus Request.
-Then there is `base_url` and `x_request_id_proc`.
+- `request_options`, passed directly to the underlying Typhoeus Request
+- `base_url=`
+- `x_request_id_proc=`
+- `json_request=`: Shorthand to set the Content-Type request header to JSON and automatically convert request bodies to JSON
+- `json_response=`: Shorthand to set the Accept request header and automatically convert success response bodies to JSON
+- `raise_response_errors=`: Makes the client raise a `NxtHttpClient::Error` for a non-success response.
+  You can also do this manually by setting a response_handler.
+- `bearer_auth=`: Set a bearer token to be sent in the Authorization header
+- `basic_auth=`: Pass a Hash containing `:username` and `:password`, to be sent as Basic credentials in the Authorization header
+- `timeouts(total:, connect: nil)`: Configure timeouts

 ### response_handler